Is A Free Psychologist Real? Online Therapy For Mental Health

 Social services

 Social service departments can help you find free online therapy or live chat sessions with licensed therapists.
 They may also be able to qualify you for Medicaid or similar affordable healthcare.
-In some states, Medicaid or government healthcare plans will cover the entire cost of a counseling visit with an online therapy platform or counselor who accepts your insurance plan.
+In some states, Medicaid or government healthcare plans will cover the entire cost of a psychologist visit with an online therapy platform or psychotherapist who accepts your insurance plan.

 Social services may also be able to support the well-being of your entire family while you're taking care of your mental health.
-Getting support with other bills may free up funds for mental healthcare.
+Getting support with other bills may free up funds for mental healthcare and psychotherapy.

 Getty/AnnaStills